Food Allergies: Common Questions about Public Policy, Advocacy and the Law

-Airline safety is a top priority for FARE.
-Currently, FARE is working with other food allergy organizations and several members of Congress to pass the Airline Access to Emergency Epinephrine Act.
+Airline safety remains a top priority for FARE.
+Recent efforts have included working with several members of Congress to pass the Airline Access to Emergency Epinephrine Act.
 This bill directs the U.S. Government Accountability Office (GAO) to generate a national report examining airline policies for accommodating passengers with food allergies, and would require airlines to carry epinephrine auto-injectors for use in allergic emergencies.
 (Let your legislators know this issue is important to you by vising FARE’s Action Center and sending a letter.
 We will provide updates on this work as they become available.

 School Policy & Issues